-Testosterone levels in men start to decline at age 30, due to aging itself.
+Testosterone levels in adult men start to decline at age 30 due to aging.
 Cells in the testicles make less and less testosterone as men become older.
-According to the New England Journal of Medicine, approximately 10% men in their 40s have low testosterone; 25% of men in their 50s; 45% of men in their 60s; 70% of men in their 70s; and further increases in older men.
-Men with the following conditions are more likely to develop or have andropause:
+According to the New England Journal of Medicine, approximately 10% of men in their 40s have low testosterone; additionally, 25% of men in their 50s, 45% of men in their 60s, and 70% of men in their 70s also have low testosterone.
+This further increases in older men.
+Men with the following conditions and chronic disease have an increased risk of developing andropause:

 - Diabetes or pre-diabetes